jasonmayes/VectorSearch.js/README.md

 ## Performance

-I tried to make this as fast as I could.
+I [tried to make this as fast as I could](https://www.linkedin.com/posts/webai_rag-litertjs-embeddinggemma-activity-7423026459201523712-IWiD?utm_source=share&utm_medium=member_desktop&rcm=ACoAAE29dSoB2Q5rqrgken9VCQgyG_zQ-gVgvG8).
 I have tested with 100K vectors on my very old NVIDIA 1070 GPU and it can search those in tens of miliseconds.
+The largest cost is actually the embedding that takes around 300ms using the EmbeddingGemma model (high quality but large).
+You may want to swap this out for a leaner embedding model (e.g. all-MiniLM-L6-v2 that Transformers.js also supports) for the ultimate client side speed for embedding - if enough demand I can add support for that too - just open a bug.

-Currently it is designed to preload the IndexDB vector DB I wrote into GPU memory to perform as fast as possible when calculating cosine similarity for your target text across all stored vectors.
-So that means it currently takes the same time roughly for 100K vectors vs 1K vectors.
-I have not yet found the upper bound but there is obviously a limit here depending on your GPU VRAM size etc. I will later need to refactor to load in chunks to avoid any issues for larger vector stores on client side.
+Currently it is designed to preload the IndexDB vector DB I wrote (yes even the vector DB is client side) into GPU memory to perform as fast as possible when calculating cosine similarity for your target text across all stored vectors.
+So that means the first search you perform will be slower as it has to transfer memory from CPU to GPU for the first time (suggest doing a dummy vector search on page load to warm up).
+This also means that it currently takes roughly the SAME time for 100K vectors searched vs 1K vectors due to leveraging the GPU.
+I have not yet found the upper bound, but there is obviously a limit here, depending on your GPU type, VRAM size etc. I will later need to refactor to load in chunks to avoid any issues for larger vector stores on client side.

+I have verified this works on Intel integrated GPUs, NVIDIA, AMD, and Apple M GPUs in any web browser that supports WebGPU (most of them do now).

 ## Building and serving yourself